CakeWP/block-options/readme.txt

 ## Code Editor Mode Syntax Highlighter
 Improve display when on "Code Editor Mode".
 Powered by WordPress default CodeMirror library, Code Editor will be displayed with code syntax highlights and you will easily check each elements and if there are any errors on your HTML codes.

-## Media and Text Block Link Option
+## Media and Text Block Link and Card Layout Option
 Assign custom link to Image on Media and Text Block.
 Add custom, media or attachment link easily.
 You can also set open to new tab, add no follow and/or set link to the whole block.
+Additionally, you can set Media and Text Block to display as card layout with option to set image on top or bottom.
+Integrated perfectly with the toolbar layour selection.

+## Block Navigator
+Display "Block Navigator" on block that can contain multiple child blocks.
+Available on Columns Block and Group Block.

 ## UI and User Experience Improvements
 Improve interface and provide better writing experience.